-There were examples of good practice found throughout the inspection in relation to the quality of the care records and the agency's engagement with the service users.
+There were examples of good practice found throughout the inspection in relation quality monitoring and the agency's engagement with the service users.

 6.4 Is care compassionate?

 Service users are treated with dignity and respect and should be fully involved in decisions affecting their treatment, care and support.